 One major issue you want to be aware: balance billing.
 Balance billing occurs when a provider invoices you the difference between the allowed insurance charges and their own rate.
+While out-of-network providers can, in-network providers can’t balance bill.
 This is an illegal practice in most states!
 Be aware.
 Matching the EOB against any invoices will ensure you are billed the allowed insurance amount.

 Seek Group Coverage

 One way to obtain affordable health insurance is by purchasing group health insurance coverage.
 Carrier underwrites group health insurance much differently than individual health insurance.
 Underwriting is on a group of people together as opposed to an individual.
 The insurance underwriter focuses on the group as a whole, rather than individuals.

 Why is this beneficial?
 The carrier spreads its risk.
 Most of the time, the carrier requires each group participant to complete a short application form which usually consists of the individual’s name, address, Social Security number, and dependent information.
 There are typically no medical questions; thus, no actual medical underwriting takes place.
 Because the risk is spread among many people, premiums can be a bit lower than an individual policy.

 Sounds good?
 It can be.
 If the insurance has good coverage and fits your needs, then the health insurance should fit your situation.